 Production: Wood, Ralph, II (Probably)

-Earthenware figure group, moulded with modelled additions and decorated with coloured lead glazes.
+Earthenware figure of a standing panther decorated with coloured lead glazes.

-White earthenware group moulded in several parts, with modelled additions.
+White earthenware moulded in several parts, and decorated with translucent blue tinted, green, and brown lead-glazes.
 A panther (or lioness) stands with its head turned to the left to look up at a (now missing) figure of Cupid astride its back.
 The panther is golden brown and its teeth are bared.
-It stands on a mound which is decorated with moulded and green-tinged leaves, above a pearlware (blue-tinged) rectangular plinth.
+It stands on a mound which is decorated green-tinged leaves, and is supported on a pearlware (blue-tinged) rectangular plinth with mouldings round the upper and lower edges.
 The underside is open and un-glazed.

 Dr J. W. L. Glaisher Bequest, 1928